What To Look For When Buying an FJ60

 3. Brakes and Brake Testing

-I'm stating the obvious but what most people don't know is that the Land Cruiser FJ60 is not a cheap brake job because you also need to repack the front wheel bearings and make additional adjustments.
+A brake job for a Land Cruiser FJ60 is not a cheap brake job because you need to repack the front wheel bearings and make additional adjustments at the same time.

 To do a thorough inspection take the wheel off to check the pads, brake lines and hoses.
-When checking the brakes please don't blow the dust out with compressed air!
+When checking the brakes don't blow the dust out with compressed air!
 It may contain asbestos and is harmful to your health.
+Use brake parts cleaner from your local parts store and soak up the resulting gunk with shop towels and cardboard.

 These trucks are getting older, so even with the lower mileage FJ60's, you'll start to see leakage from these brake lines and hoses.